Coca-Cola Zero Sugar: History

-2017 reformulation
+Initially the drink was sold in the United States and Canada and branded in white packaging.
+However following its successful Australian launch in January 2006 where it used black packaging, the black was then also adopted for all other markets.
+After its North American and Australian launches, it was released in Spain and then rolled out to further territories around the world.

-In 2017, despite increasing sales in the United States, the Coca-Cola Company announced that Coca-Cola Zero would be reformulated and rebranded as Coca-Cola Zero Sugar, intended to taste more like standard Coca-Cola while emphasizing the lack of sugar content.
-The new formula was first tested in the United Kingdom in June 2016, with plans to roll it out in other countries in the following months.

-The move caused some vocal backlash.
-The Washington Post noted Coke Zero is very popular, and that fans compared the change to the launch of New Coke in 1985.
+Beginning in June 2016, Coca-Cola Zero was relaunched in western Europe as Coca-Cola Zero Sugar with a new reformulation, namely in Belgium, France, Great Britain and the Netherlands.
+The new formula was intended to taste more like standard Coca-Cola while emphasizing the lack of sugar content with the addition of "Sugar" in its full brand name.
+A year later, in 2017, the Coca-Cola Company announced that the new formula and name will be rolled out in the United States (and in other countries), despite increasing sales of the existing drink there.
+The announcement caused some vocal backlash from American consumers.
+The Washington Post noted Coke Zero is very popular, and that fans compared the planned change to the launch of New Coke in 1985.
 However, Beverage Digest executive editor Duane Stanford noted that it was very similar in flavor, and that the formula likely was tweaked only slightly as the ingredients list is the same.
 He noted that the rebranding was the main emphasis.

-In Australia, the soda was relaunched as "Coca-Cola No Sugar" in 2017 but had trouble gaining initial acceptance.
+In Australia (where it was relaunched as "Coca-Cola No Sugar"), the new soda had trouble gaining initial acceptance but later became more popular.

 In July 2018, it was confirmed that the original formula would continue to be sold under the original Coke Zero branding in New Zealand alongside the Coke Zero Sugar product.
 The original Coke Zero branding was finally phased out in 2022 alongside the local launch of the 2021 reformulation.

-2021 reformulation

 In July 2021, the Coca-Cola Company announced that another reformulation of Coca-Cola Zero Sugar would be released throughout the U.S. in August and then throughout Canada in September.
 The reformulation would be the same recipe that was already available in Europe and Latin America.
 The company said the recipe would "optimize existing...flavors and existing ingredients" without requiring a change in the listed ingredients or nutritional information.
-Along with the reformulation, the labeling would be updated.
+Along with the reformulation, the labeling was updated.
+Around September 2024, the Coca-Cola Company further adjusted the formulation by adding Stevia.

-Logo

-The original Coca-Cola Zero logo generally featured the Coca-Cola logo in red script with white trim, with the word "zero" underneath in lower case in the geometric typeface Avenir (or a customized version of it).
-These words appeared on a black background.
-Some details varied from country to country.
-Later packagings swapped the colors of the "Coca-Cola" script and "Zero", leaving the former in white and the latter in red.